 - $200.00 total in fines and fees is accumulated.
 Fees owed to the home library are not counted toward this UB block.

-The Renew feature of the Library Catalog allows borrowers to renew items electronically.
+The Renew feature of the Library Catalog under My Account allows borrowers to renew items electronically.
 Borrowers may also request renewals online and by phone 708-209-3050, toll free 866-733-8287.
 Reserve materials and items recalled by other borrowers may not be renewed.

-Concordia faculty, students, and staff have an option of recalling material charged to another patron by filling out a recall slip available at the access services desk, online or by phone 708-209-3057, toll free 866-733-8287.
+Concordia faculty, students, and staff have an option of recalling material charged to another patron by contacting a librarian online or by phone 708-209-3057, toll free 866-733-8287.
 The original borrower is guaranteed use of recalled materials for 7 days, unless it is needed for course reserves.
 The original borrower must return the material within 24 hours of notification if it is overdue or needed for reserves.
 Patrons are informed by the library when an item has been returned and is available for pickup.

 Library patrons can request an item to be placed on hold online and by phone 708-209-3050, toll free 866-733-8287.
 If the item is available, it will be placed on the Hold Shelf for 24 hours.
 Library staff will inform patrons of the item’s availability.

-Library patrons may return Concordia’s materials as well as items borrowed through the I-Share catalog to the Klinck Memorial Library, Christopher Resource Center, or any I-Share member library.
+Library patrons may return Concordia’s materials as well as items borrowed through the I-Share catalog to the Klinck Memorial Library or any I-Share member library.
 Materials are discharged from the borrower's account at the location to which they are returned prior to being shipped back to the lending library.

-Materials borrowed from the non I-Share member library must be returned to the Klinck Memorial Library or Christopher Resource Center.
+Materials borrowed from the non I-Share member library must be returned to the Klinck Memorial Library.
 Concordia ships materials back to the lending library where they are discharged from the borrower’s account.